onox/orka/docs/rendering/vertex-formats.md

 ## Binding vertex data

-In order to pull data from the buffer, we need to create a buffer containing the attributes of the vertices:
+To pull data from the buffer, we need to create a buffer containing the attributes of the vertices:

 ```ada